-What to see in 1 day in Ait Benhaddou:
+What to see in 1 day in Ait Benhaddou

 There are many places I’ve been on my travels where it’s nearly impossible to see everything in 1 day.
 However, the same doesn’t apply to the historic village of Ait Benhaddou in the mid-south of Morocco.

-Most travellers that come to Ait Benhaddou, come for only one thing: to see the old fortified village.
+Most travelers that come to Ait Benhaddou, come for only one thing: to see the old fortified village.
 A UNESCO heritage site since 1987, the area itself is pretty sparse, with long and dusty never-ending roads connecting a cluster of small towns.
 Truthfully speaking, there isn’t enough in the area to hold your attention for more than 1 day.

 Getting the most out of Ait Benhaddou in 1 day

 Given we were on a road trip around Morocco, we decided to spend 1 night in Ait Benhaddou.
 There are plenty of affordable, yet elegant options to choose from.
 We spent 1 night at Riad Tamdakhte, which though charming enough, wasn’t our first choice.

 The accommodation at Caravane appears far more elegant and more in line with my affiliation for boutique hotels!
 Saying that, for 1 night, the staff at Riad Tamdakhte were incredibly friendly and made us a delicious Moroccan lentil dish for dinner.
 However, if you’re looking for wine with dinner, don’t bother, as you won’t find any here.

 Exploring Ait Benhaddou